substrate-asia/hackathon-2023-winter/projects/26-Trable/README.md

 2023/12/02

+## Origin

+This project was initiated by Yanbo, the initiator of the project.

+During his participation in Token2049 in September 2023, when he used crypto to pay for air tickets and hotels from mainland China to Singapore, he encountered problems such as **cumbersome time and steps, and large wear and tear on funds**.

+During this period, he learned about Polkadot’s series of cross-chain ecology at the Polkadot booth of Token2049 and came up with the idea of building a set of crypto tourism products on the Polkadot ecosystem that are low-loss, fast and efficient and simplify consumer payment steps.

+Therefore, in this winter hackathon, we tried to make a solution to the trable project.

 ## Introduction

 With the growing Web3 ecosystem, more and more people are entering the Web3 industry, leading to an increasing number of individuals using cryptocurrencies for payments of products and services.
 However, the process of completing a purchase has become cumbersome, especially when it involves overseas products, requiring multiple asset conversions.
 This process is time-consuming and incurs high costs.